savo92/opbeat-php-backwardcompatible/README.md

 The client provide methods which can be use as logger in your application.
 Please see the Wiki for more info.

 ## DISCLAIMER
 As written above, I initially developed this client for my purposes only.
-After the development I decided to publish this client to help other developers that don't use PHP \>= 5.6.
+After the development I decided to publish this client to help other developers that don't use PHP \>= 5.6 in legacy applications.
 I hope you enjoy my work and contribute.
 This client is provided to you with the MIT license, so you can use it as you prefer.